sebi75/go-bank-api/README.md

 ```

 Set up the environment variables for each microservice.
-For example, create a .env file in the auth-service and banking-service
-directories with the appropriate configuration settings, such as:
+Rename the .env.example file to .env in the root directory of each microservice, and set the values for the environment variables.
+For example, in the auth-service/.env file, you should have something like this:

 ```sh
 DB_HOST=localhost